Who We Are

 King founded Good Company Associates in 1991 and served as its President until 2018.
 The firm has played an important role in the evolution of utility policy, including electric restructuring, advanced meter infrastructure and smart energy technology, demand response, energy efficiency, renewable energy, energy storage, distributed generation, and performance contracting in the subsequent years.
 King continues as board chair, owner and senior consultant.

-Previously King served as a Vice President for Policy of Smart Energy Water, and of Resource Management International, now Navigant Consulting, as well as, regional director of KENETECH Corporation.
+Currently acting President of Splight, NA, a transmission solutions company at the edge of energy and AI, providing sensorless Dynamic Line Rating, and Dynamic Contingency Management, as well as Distributed Energy System Management solutions.
+Previously King served as a Vice President for Policy of Smart Energy Water, and of Resource Management International, now Navigant Consulting and then Guidehouse, and was regional director of KENETECH Corporation.
 King also had a 20-year career in government, serving as the youngest senior manager at the Tennessee Valley Authority in 1979, and as an energy policy adviser to the Chairman of the Texas Railroad Commission, and the Lt.
 Governor and Governor of Texas.
 He created and directed an Office of Natural Resources for the Texas Agriculture Commissioner.
 He was also an adviser to the Governor of California, serving simultaneously as the director of the Governor’s SolarCal Council, the Governor’s Local Government Commission on Energy Conservation and Renewable Energy, and the California Public Utility Commission’s Advisory Committee.

 King was the founder of a number of organizations including the Texas Solar Energy Society in 1977, the Texas Renewable Energy Industry Association in 1983, the California Wind Energy Association in 1982, and the Agricultural Gas Users Association in 1985.
 He was Chairman of the CalSEAL (Solar Energy Assurance Labeling) program in 1983.
 King was a member of the Texas Governor’s Sustainable Energy Development Commission in 1992.
-King Conceived and helped establish the Center for Commercialization of Electric Technologies (CCET), as well as the South Central Partnership for Energy Efficiency as a Resource (SPEER) until 2017.
-He was formerly board member and president of the Gulf Coast Power Association and a former board member of the Peak Load Management Association, Mission:data, and the Washington, DC based Advanced Energy Management Alliance.
+King conceived and helped establish the Center for Commercialization of Electric Technologies (CCET), as well as the South Central Partnership for Energy Efficiency as a Resource (SPEER) for which he was CEO until 2017.
+He was formerly board member and president of the Gulf Coast Power Association and a board member of the Peak Load Management Association, Mission:data, and the Washington, DC based Advanced Energy Management Alliance.

 Susan King